 Recent additions to display artworks at the museum include work by J L Isherwood, Theodore Major and Harry Walder.

 Night Time Activities

-After a day visiting Wigan’s many hidden talents, and cheering on the Warriors as they strive for victory, the stylish and entertaining town provides a host of pubs, bars and night-clubs for you to enjoy.
+After a day visiting Wigan’s many hidden talents and cheering on the Warriors, Wigan provides a host of pubs, bars and night clubs for you to enjoy.
 Popular spots include Revolution Bar, Wigan Central and the Moon Under Water public house.

 The town also hosts AMF Bowling, Wigan’s premier bowling alley.
 AMF Bowling has over 30 lanes, a diner and quasar games room and is open seven days a week till late.

-Wigan also offers various driving experiences with Elite Karting and Three Sisters Racetrack both just a short drive from the DW Stadium.
+Wigan also offers various driving experiences with Three Sisters Racetrack just a short drive from the DW Stadium.